 The validity of the securities offered by this prospectus and other legal matters concerning this offering relating to United States federal law has been passed upon for us by Dorsey & Whitney LLP, Denver, Colorado.
-Certain legal matters in connection with this offering will be passed upon for the underwriter by
+Certain legal matters in connection with this offering will be passed upon for the underwriters by Carmel, Milazzo & Feil LLP, New York, New York.